jgarc172/code-practice/Preparation/4-composition.md

 > Determine if the water is frozen.
 The temperatue is 25 degrees Fahrenheit.
 Water becomes ice (frozen) when the temperature is 32 degrees Fahrenheit or less.

-Solution:
+#### Solution:
-- The final value should be whether or not the water is frozen.
+- **Result**: The final value should be whether or not the water is frozen.
 This is naturally a boolean value: true if the water is frozen; false otherwise.
 We can use the boolean variable `isFrozen` to assign the final boolean value.
-- Assign the integer value `25` to a variable `temperature`.
+- **Given**: The current temperature.
+Assign the integer value `25` to a variable `temperature`.
 But we need a boolean.
 See below on how the `temperature` integer is converted to a boolean using a comparison operator.
-- To produce a boolean value, we can use the definition given: Water becomes ice when the temperature is 32 degrees F. or less.
-We know that the comparison operators produce a boolean, and the definition is a comparison of two values:  `temperature <= 32`.
+- **Given**: Definition of ice (frozen water).
+Water becomes ice when the temperature is 32 degrees F. or less.
+- **Given**: We know that the comparison operators produce a boolean, and the definition is a comparison of two values:  `temperature <= 32`.
-- solution 1: just assign the result of the comparison operation to the variable `isFrozen`
+- **solution 1**: just assign the result of the comparison operation to the variable `isFrozen`
-- solution 2: use the `if` control structure to explicitly assign the boolean value to `isFrozen`, using the `<=` operation to obtain the boolean condition for the `if` control.
+- **solution 2**: use the `if` control structure to explicitly assign the boolean value to `isFrozen`, using the `<=` operation to obtain the boolean condition for the `if` control.

 ### Implementation 1 in Java (no `if/else` control)
 ```java